Copy my iTunes music to my phone

 Whether you use the Windows Phone app for desktop or Windows Explorer, you'll only be able to copy music files that aren't protected with digital rights management (DRM).

 If you have a PC running Windows 8 or Windows 7

-The Windows Phone app for desktop can look for music in either your Windows Libraries or your iTunes library.
+The Windows Phone app for desktop can look for and sync music in either your Windows Libraries or your iTunes library.
 All you need to do is change one setting to start syncing your iTunes music with your phone.